turbotodd28/2048_solver/notes.md

 NEXT STEPS

+- play a game counting moves, I think 1000 move max might be too low.
+Get a feel for how many moves are required to hit 256, 512, 1024 (extrapolate from there)

 for the evaluation phase, create a neutral "exam" so that reward weights don't bias the measurement of efficacy. some metrics might be:
 - max tile achieved